freenas/freenas-docs/userguide/services.rst

    connecting through the VPN, check the VPN software configuration.

-Services are configured by clicking :guilabel:`Configure`.
+Services are configured by clicking :guilabel:`CONFIGURE`.

 If a service does not start, go to :menuselection:`System --> Advanced`